maccam912/dag-factory/docs/features/prerender.md

 # Prerender DAG code

 DAG Factory can generate Python source files from YAML configurations.
 Set an `output_dir` when building DAGs, and the resulting code is saved for inspection.
+For Python versions below 3.9, install the optional dependency `astor` so the generated AST can be converted to source.

 ```title="example_prerender.yml"
 --8<-- "dev/dags/prerender/example_prerender.yml"